-At December 31, 2019, an additional 7,962,761 common shares were reserved for future issuance from treasury under TC Energy's Stock Option Plan.
+TC Energy's Stock Option Plan permits options for the purchase of TC Energy common shares to be awarded to certain employees, including officers.
 The contractual life of options granted is seven years.
 Options may be exercised at a price determined at the time the option is awarded and vest on the anniversary date in each of the three years following the award.
 Forfeiture of stock options results from their expiration and, if not previously vested, upon resignation or termination of the option holder's employment.

-The Company used a binomial model for determining the fair value of options granted applying the following weighted average assumptions:
+TC Energy used a binomial model for determining the fair value of options granted applying the following weighted average assumptions:

 year ended December 31 2019 2018 2017

 Weighted average fair value \$6.37 \$5.80 \$7.22

-Expected life (years) 5.7 5.7 5.7
+Expected life (years) 1 5.7 5.7 5.7

 Interest rate 1.9% 2.1% 1.2%

-Volatility 19% 16% 18%
+Volatility 2 19% 16% 18%

 Dividend yield 5.0% 4.2% 3.6%